stevearrants/style/docs/beconcise.md

 * Brisk but not terse.
 * Incisive.

-Serious but not pompous or emotionless---be frugal with adjectives.
+Be serious but not pompous or emotionless---be frugal with adjectives.
 They're subjective and make the text sound emotive and inauthentic.

 You should: